rotenhortus/rotenhortus/README.md

-Сurrently Studying.
-Economic analysis and quantitative modeling focused on financial markets and macroeconomic dynamics.
+Сurrently studying economics, focused on financial markets and macroeconomic dynamics.